loading

 Things didn’t go much better for the 28-year-old former All-Star in Louisville, where he had a 5.93 ERA in 13 2/3 innings before the Reds sent him to the Dodgers in exchange for minor league pitcher Mike Villani on May 29.
 The Dodgers immediately assigned him to Oklahoma City, where he threw 4 2/3 innings over six appearances, allowing five earned runs on two hits and seven walks.

-The Dodgers sent reliever Julian Fernandez to Oklahoma City to clear roster space for Diaz, who finished fifth in the National League Rookie of the Year balloting in 2022 and was an All-Star the next year.
+The Dodgers sent reliever Julian Fernandez back to Oklahoma City to clear roster space for Diaz, who finished fifth in the National League Rookie of the Year balloting in 2022 and was an All-Star the next year.

 Dodgers manager Dave Roberts told MLB.com that he thinks Diaz, the brother of New York Mets closer Edwin Diaz, can still be effective in the Major Leagues, though he doesn’t expect to use him in tight spots for a bit.